-Fall 2018 — Beaver Nation is a bustling community that offers abundant opportunities for growth, academic exploration, and personal development.
-Whether students are studying for midterms in the library, creating inclusive communities based on shared interests, researching innovative solutions to complex problems, or challenging the norm with new ideas, Oregon State campus is a hub of activity.
+Fall 2018 — Beaver Nation is a bustling community that offers abundant opportunities for growth, academic exploration and personal development.
+Whether students are studying for midterms in the library, creating inclusive communities based on shared interests, researching innovative solutions to complex problems or challenging the norm with new ideas, the Oregon State campus is a hub of activity.

 The basement level of the Student Experience Center is no different — housing a thriving atmosphere of innovation, creativity and passion.
 The Craft Center provides a positive environment for students, staff/faculty and community members to express their unique creativity.
 This community art studio offers instructional classes for artists of all skill levels and facilitates engagement with different artistic media, like woodworking, glass, fiber arts, digital art and ceramics.

 The Craft Center is eager to offer these resources to a larger population of students.
-The studio’s managing director, Susan Bourque, says “the number one impediment to participation in our programs was a financial one.
+Susan Bourque, the Craft Center's managing director, says “the number one impediment to participation in our programs was a financial one.
 This was an issue of equity we wanted to address.”

 Beavers pride themselves on creativity and innovative thinking.
 By dismantling financial barriers to creative engagement, the Craft Center is enabling current students to build connections and incorporate stress management into their hectic lifestyles.

 The Craft Center membership will remain free for fee-paying students.